BCannon88/ChoreWallet/README.md

    ## Installation

-    After cloning the repo, do an npm i in both client and server and download all dependicies listed in the package.json Use npm run seed to add the seeded chore data.
+    After cloning the repo, enter npm i in both client and server and download all dependicies listed in the package.json Enter npm run seed to add the seeded chore data.
     Finally, use npm run develop to run the application.

    ## Usage

-    Used to track and pay chores and there completion status
+    Used to track and pay chores and their completion status

    ## Credits